The 10 Best Graduate Programs in Journalism

 Most of these programs allow students to specialize in a subject area or media format.
 Students can choose between magazine, news, broadcast or digital journalism, for example.

 - Best Investigative Journalism Master’s Degrees

 Many programs are only a year in length and require full-time attendance.
-Most value hands-on experience so students can produce high quality work on deadlines.
+Most value hands-on experience so that students may produce high-quality journalism on deadlines.
 Expect to be reporting often.

 If you want to produce news stories at a national scale, a graduate journalism degree could be right for you.
-Whether reporting on politics or fashion, intensive training will elevate your skill level.
-A graduate degree arms you with fantastic resources and launches your career forward.
+Whether reporting on politics or fashion, graduate training will elevate your credentials.
+A graduate degree arms you with fantastic resources and can perhaps launch professional careers in journalism.

 The Ten Best Graduate Programs in Journalism

 Successful Student ranks colleges and degree programs for the benefit of students.
 In this ranking, we looked at AcademicInfluence.com’s ranking of schools in Journalism.
 AcademicInfluence.com ranks schools by the influence of their faculty and alumni in publications in Journalism.
 We then selected graduate programs in particular, and looked at their degree options and academic prestige to make our final ranking.

 1.Columbia University in the City of New York